typescene/typescene.github.io/docs/ref/UISeparator.md

 string | number
 ```
 {:.declarationspec}
-Margin in the direction perpendicular to the separator (in dp, or string with unit), defaults to 0.
+Margin in the direction perpendicular to the separator (in dp, or string with unit).